dnsimple/dnsimple-support/content/articles/close-account.markdown

 </warning>

 <note>
-To close your user account, you will first need to [cancel your DNSimple subscription](/articles/cancel-subscription).
+To close your user account, you will first need to [unsubscribe from your plan at DNSimple](/articles/cancel-subscription).
 </note>

 <div class="section-steps" markdown="1">